 This article explores the transformative role of design in business.

 According to 99 Design the term “graphic design” was first used in 1922, in the article “New Kind of Printing Calls for New Design”, published in the Boston Evening Transcript.
 Then, in “Thoughts on Design”, the legendary Paul Rand, who shaped the design industry, writes about the ”functional-aesthetic perfection” role of design.
-A good logo has to immediately communicate the benefits of a brand.
-It was Rand who created the famous logo of NEXT.
-In a rare interview about Rand, Steve Jobs describes him as “an intertwining of a pure artist and someone who is very astute at solving business problems.”
+A good logo, Rand writes, has to immediately communicate the benefits of a brand.
+In a rare interview about Rand, and the NEXT logo, Steve Jobs describes him as “an intertwining of a pure artist and someone who is very astute at solving business problems.”

 The famous quote of T.J.
 Watson Jr., “Good design is good business” who, in 1966, sent it in a memo to the entire team of IBM was meant to reinforce the role of design in the organisation.
-The observation that certain kinds of design have strategic value and a multiplier effect that can be instrumented leads to saving time and money.
+The observation that design has strategic value and a multiplier effect leads to saving time and money.

-In a quest for authenticity, Dieter Rams, the German industrial designer responsible for the conception of Braun consumer products, developed the ten principles of good design.
+In a quest for authenticity, Dieter Rams, the German industrial designer responsible for the conception of Braun consumer products, developed ten principles for good design.
 Two of them are particularly relevant in business:

 “Good design is unobtrusive”.
 A website has to serve a purpose.
 It has to have a clear structure, relevant, up to date information, clear communication with users, so they get a clear understanding of how your business provides value.
 A well-designed product speaks for itself.
 It is a medium.
 The purpose is not to build a great website, but a website that sells, connects, fulfils its role.

 The second principle is “Good design is as little design as possible”.
 Well-designed customer service, for instance, has to be invisible.
 Clients don’t have to feel “helped”, they have to simply enjoy the service requested.